Understanding the Recent Fluctuations of Brandywine Realty Trust's (BDN) Stock

-The stock of Brandywine Realty Trust (BDN) has gone down by -3.79% for the week, with a -29.11% drop in the past month and a -30.26% drop in the past quarter.
-The volatility ratio for the week is 6.35%, and the volatility levels for the past 30 days are 4.97% for BDN.
-The simple moving average for the last 20 days is -16.84% for BDN stock, with a simple moving average of -40.54% for the last 200 days.
+In the past week, BDN stock has gone up by 6.96%, with a monthly decline of -21.60% and a quarterly plunge of -25.04%.
+The volatility ratio for the week is 4.33%, and the volatility levels for the last 30 days are 5.34% for Brandywine Realty Trust The simple moving average for the last 20 days is -4.55% for BDN stock, with a simple moving average of -35.13% for the last 200 days.

 Is It Worth Investing in Brandywine Realty Trust (NYSE: BDN) Right Now?

-Brandywine Realty Trust (NYSE: BDN) has a higher price-to-earnings ratio of 13.90x compared to its average ratio, and the 36-month beta value for BDN is at 1.16.
+Brandywine Realty Trust (NYSE: BDN) has a price-to-earnings ratio that is above its average at 14.87x. and a 36-month beta value of 1.13.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Sponsored

-The average price suggested by analysts for BDN is $6.54, which is $2.14 above the current market price.
-The public float for BDN is 168.69M, and currently, shorts hold a 6.57% of that float.
-The average trading volume for BDN on March 28, 2023 was 2.52M shares.
+The average price predicted for Brandywine Realty Trust (BDN) by analysts is $6.54, which is $1.44 above the current market price.
+The public float for BDN is 168.69M, and at present, short sellers hold a 6.57% of that float.
+On April 04, 2023, the average trading volume of BDN was 2.66M shares.

 BDN) stock’s latest price update

-Brandywine Realty Trust (NYSE: BDN)’s stock price has increased by 1.17 compared to its previous closing price of 4.26.
-However, the company has seen a fall of -3.79% in its stock price over the last five trading days.
+Brandywine Realty Trust (NYSE: BDN)’s stock price has decreased by -2.54 compared to its previous closing price of 4.73.
+Nevertheless, the company has seen a 6.96% surge in its stock price over the last five trading sessions.

-The stock of Brandywine Realty Trust (BDN) has gone down by -3.79% for the week, with a -29.11% drop in the past month and a -30.26% drop in the past quarter.
-The volatility ratio for the week is 6.35%, and the volatility levels for the past 30 days are 4.97% for BDN.
-The simple moving average for the last 20 days is -16.84% for BDN stock, with a simple moving average of -40.54% for the last 200 days.

 Analysts’ Opinion of BDN